Looking for worthwhile podcasts for Christian women, especially Christian moms?

-These influential women hold advanced degrees and/or years of ministry experience, making them well-qualified to lend their wisdom to other Mama Bears like you and me.
+In other words: they’re well-qualified to lend their wisdom to other Mama Bears like you and me.

 One episode I would highly recommend is Episode 33, “How to Talk about Pride Month with Your Kids”.

 Hillary’s method of addressing this topic in general was one of the best explanations I’ve heard to date.

-You may or may not remember Alisa Childers as one of the members of the Christian band, ZoeGirl, in the early 2000s.
+You may or may not remember her as one of the members of the Christian band, ZoeGirl, in the early 2000s.

 This led into deep study of theology and a transformative “journey from unreasoned doubt into vibrant, intellectually informed faith“.